Divorce in the golden years: what does it mean financially?

 The divorce of those over 50 can be difficult to recover from financially, so it is important that each spouse take proper precautions to protect their financial interests.

-The attorneys at Hale Ball can also assist with other needed changes that come with divorce, including name change.
+The attorneys at HALE BALL MURPHY, PLC can also assist with other needed changes that come with divorce, including name change.
 This includes both traditional legal marriages and common law marriages.
 If you need legal assistance for your divorce, contact us today.

 Use the contact form on this page to schedule a consultation, or call 703-591-4900.